 Our SERP, which was terminated in fiscal year 2020, provided certain retired participants in the Pension Plan with the amount of benefits that would have been provided under the Pension Plan but for: (1) the limitations on benefits imposed by Section 415 of the Internal Revenue Code ("Code"), and/or (2) the limitation on compensation for purposes of calculating benefits under the Pension Plan imposed by Section 401(a)(17) of the Code.
 The SERP liability was actuarially determined at the end of each fiscal year using assumptions similar to those used for the Pension Plan, see Note 8 of the Notes to the Consolidated Financial Statements.
 The SERP liability was \$0 as of July 31, 2021, and we recorded expense related to the SERP of \$0 in fiscal year 2021.
-On January 9, 2020, we amended the SERP to freeze participants and current participants no longer earned additional benefit effective March 1, 2020.
+On January 9, 2020, we amended the SERP to freeze participation and any excess benefit, supplemental benefit or additional benefit effective March 1, 2020.
 Consequently, the SERP was closed to new participants and current participants no longer earned additional benefits on or after March 1, 2020.
 The amendment of the SERP triggered a curtailment which required a remeasurement of the SERP's obligation.
-The remeasurement resulted in a decrease in the SERP liability and recognition of a curtailment, the SERP was terminated effective June 30, 2020 and all participants were paid in the form of one lump sum in July 2021.
+The remeasurement resulted in a decrease in the SERP liability and recognition of a curtailment gain of approximately \$1,296,000 in fiscal year 2020, which was recorded in Selling, General & Administrative Expenses.
+Subsequent to the curtailment, the SERP was terminated effective June 30, 2020 and all participants were paid in the form of one lump sum in July 2021.